amith-bharadwaj/iiitb_asic_class/README.md

 ## Overview

-In this section, we are going to understand and implement a various types of logic optimisations including the combinational Logic optimisation,sequential logic optimisations and optimisation for unused outputs.
+In this section, we are going to understand and implement the various types of logic optimisations including the combinational Logic optimisation,sequential logic optimisation and optimisation for unused outputs.

 ## Combinational Logic Optimisation